LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/automatic-messages-1.md

 Automatic messages require enablement.
 Please contact your LivePerson account team to enable this feature.

+{: .notice}
-**Note**: When auto messages are enabled, they are all enabled by default and all have the default text.
+When auto messages are enabled, they are all enabled by default and all have the default text.
 It is advised to review them immediately and modify them to suit your brand needs.

 ## Customizing automatic messages